A generalized priority-based model for smartphone screen touches: Discussion

-We thanks Simone Carlo Surace for very helpful discussions.
-JPP was supported by the Swiss National Science Foundation grant PP00P3\_150637.
+\emph{Funding}.
+JPP was supported by the Swiss National Science Foundation grants PP00P3\_150637 and PP00P3\_179060.
 AG was supported by the Society in Science the Branco Weiss Fellowship and a research grant from the Holcim Foundation.